New Estimates of Rychkov's Universal Extension Operator for Lipschitz Domains and Some Applications: Historical Remarks

 \subsection{Two approaches to equivalent norms on domains}

-As mentioned earlier, Theorem \ref{Thm::Intro::Folklore!} was known for bounded smooth domain with all $\Bs_{pq}^s$, $\Fs_{pq}^s$, and for bounded Lipschitz domain with $\Bs_{\infty\infty}^s$, $\Fs_{p2}^k$ for $s>m$ and integer $k\ge m$.
+As mentioned earlier, Theorem~\ref{Thm::Intro::Folklore!} was known for bounded $C^\infty$ domains with all $\Bs_{pq}^s$, $\Fs_{pq}^s$, and for bounded Lipschitz domains with $\Bs_{\infty\infty}^s$, $\Fs_{p2}^k$ for $s>m$ and integer $k\ge m$.
 The proofs for these two special cases have different approaches.
 We sketch them below.